3 Days in Venice: The Queen of the Adriatic Sea

 We started our second day in Venice with a visit to the beautiful islands of Burano and Murano, starting with Burano.

-The easiest and most common way to get to Burano is by Vaporetto, a Water Bus, that takes about 45 minutes to reach.
+The easiest and most common way to get to Burano is by Vaporetto, a Water Bus, which takes about 45 minutes to reach.

 The locals are friendly.
 On enquiring about the coloured houses, I learnt from a local shop owner that these houses were painted in bright colours so that fishermen could find their way back to the village even during thick fog.
 And then, the village came to be recognised by its colourful houses, so the tradition stuck.

-This trip takes about 25 minutes and is as much fun as the ride to Burano from Venice.
+The journey with the vaporetto to Murano takes about 25 minutes, and is as much fun as the ride to Burano from Venice.

 Murano is world-renowned for its glassware.